product-kindsystem/digitalyst-web-sample/README.md

 ## Manual Steps

-1. You may use this repository directly or [create your own repository from this template](https://github.com/diguijoaquim/flet-deploy-render) if you'd like to customize the code.
+1. [create your own repository from this template - by Ghost04](https://github.com/diguijoaquim/flet-deploy-render/generate) if you'd like to customize the code.
 2. Create a new Web Service on Render.
 3. Specify the URL to your new repository or this repository.
 4. Render will automatically detect that you are deploying a Python service and use `pip` to download the dependencies.